NauTaro/GTA-SAMP-TRANSLATOR-MOD/README.md

 The official code is fully compiled as `.luac` to protect the project's intellectual property and ensure high compatibility with Moonloader.

 ## 💬 Support & Feedback
 I will be implementing improvements whenever possible.
 If you have any advice or features you want added, don't hesitate to DM me.
-Thank you very much![cite: 1]
+Thank you very much!